legranda1/FinalProject_GroupCLL/README.md

 filled, iterative process of which sedimentation tanks and biological treatment design depend on:

-* Discharges have a wide range depending on the population equivalents
+* Discharges have a wide range depending on the population equivalents.
-* Biochemical loads have expected unitary values, but will vary in their total quantities (regarding previous point)
+* Biochemical loads have expected unitary values, but will vary in their total quantities (regarding previous point).
 * Wide range of tabulated design standards (this varies from country to country), which add tediousness on the path to a size-optimized wastewater treatment plant.